GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 Committee will affirm the U.S. economy's steady recovery on Wednesday at the end

-of a two-day Fed meeting, and possibly provide a timeline as to when it would
+of a two-day Fed meeting, and possibly provide a timeline as to when rates would

 U.S. manufacturing output fell for the first time in seven months in August,